Skip to content

 info icon

-Note: The System Preferences menu may not show all the browser apps; if that’s the case, then you can set the default browser from its Settings menu.
+Note: The System Settings menu may not show all the browser apps; if that’s the case, then you can set the default browser from its Settings menu.

-You could also change the default browser directly from the desired web browser’s settings menu.
-However, the steps aren’t universal; different browsers can set them as default at various locations.
+You could also change the default browser directly from the web browser’s settings menu.
+However, the steps aren’t universal; each browser has different steps that need to take to set as default app.

 1. Launch the Chrome browser on your Mac.